fpotter/ExpandingDatePicker/README.md

 ## Usage (Programmatic)

 `ExpandingDatePicker` extends `NSDatePicker` so the API is the same.
-Only catch is that it only works for year/month/day elements, in single picker mode, and in textField or textFieldWithStepper styles.
+Only catch is that it only works for year/month/day elements, in single picker mode and in the `textField` style.

 ```swift
 import ExpandingDatePicker